rolandshoemaker/luther/README.md

 ### Using `luther-cli`

-`luther-cli` is a simple CLI tool for admistering a luther service, allowing you to list, search, count, etc both registered Users and Subdomains.
+`luther-cli` is a simple CLI tool for admistering a luther service, allowing you to add, edit, delete, list, and search both Users and Subdomains among a few other random functions you might need.

     # luther-cli
     Usage: luther-cli [OPTIONS] COMMAND [ARGS]...